isabella232/offer-decisioning.en/help/reports/get-started-events.md

 feature: Activities
 role: Business Practitioner
 level: Intermediate
-exl-id: 2471c688-2309-4394-9d97-10ab3e8816a0,f0dae1c2-0981-4e22-8e4a-118e7a7d5014
+exl-id: 2471c688-2309-4394-9d97-10ab3e8816a0
 ---
 # Get started with Offer Decisioning events {#monitor-offer-events}

-Each time the Offer Decisioning Service makes a decision for a given profile, information related to these events are automatically sent to Adobe Experience Platform.
+Each time Offer Decisioning makes a decision for a given profile, information related to these events are automatically sent to Adobe Experience Platform.

 This allows you to export these data to analyze them into your own reporting system.
 You can also leverage Adobe Experience Platform [Query Service](https://experienceleague.adobe.com/docs/experience-platform/query/home.html) in combination with other tools for enhanced analysis and reporting purposes.